 To encourage the most talented students, the Hornstein Program considers all applicants for many full and partial scholarships.
 Additionally, many national foundations and other organizations offer scholarships and should be examined carefully for their specific requirements and deadlines.
 Of particular note are:

-- The Wexner Graduate Fellows/Davidson Scholars Program, (deadline: January 8, 2014)
+- The Wexner Graduate Fellows/Davidson Scholars Program: Deadline: January 7, 2016 (not yet confirmed)

-- FEREP: Federation Executive Recruitment and Education Program (deadline: February 1, 2014)
+- FEREP: Federation Executive Recruitment and Education Program: Deadline: February 6, 2016

 Is housing available on campus?
 What are my off-campus options?

 In general, Brandeis University does not provide on-campus housing for graduate students.
 There is housing for international students on a limited basis.
 Typically, students live in various communities around Boston, depending on their needs and financial constraints.
 Some popular areas include Brookline, Brighton, Cambridge, Allston, Somerville, Watertown, and Waltham.
 Graduate Student Services holds a house-hunting weekend in July and maintains a graduate student housing listserve to share information.

 The following are helpful online resources to assist you with finding housing in Boston.
 Please note that they are not affiliated with the University in any way so we cannot attest to their quality.

 - Boston Jews - Apartments/Housing/Roommates (Facebook Group)

 Can I work while I'm a Hornstein student?